Decarbonizing FPSO Carbon Capture

-MODEC is actively pursuing strategies of both decarbonizing our Floating Production Storage and Offloading (FPSO) vessels and exploring new business ventures to realize energy transition.
-One of the key elements to achieve our vision is the development of carbon capture technologies.
-This initiative aims to significantly reduce greenhouse gas (GHG) emissions from our FPSOs by capturing carbon dioxide (CO2) produced during offshore oil production before it is released into the atmosphere.
+MODEC is actively developing carbon capture technologies to significantly reduce greenhouse gas (GHG) emissions from our FPSO vessels.
+By capturing carbon dioxide (CO2) produced during offshore oil production before it is released into the atmosphere, we aim to contribute to a global decarbonization efforts.

 • Post-Combustion Capture